Two women standing together with rows of green seedlings in the foreground.

 Country Context

 Guatemala is regularly affected by climate shocks and extreme weather events, and its vulnerable population groups are most at risk of losing their livelihoods during such events.
 Smallholder agricultural producers are also impacted by droughts and changing weather patterns.
-In recent years, farmers desperate to make more land available for farming have engaged in logging and slash-and-burn practices that have a devastating effect on forest ecosystems.
+In recent years, land pressure linked to agricultural expansion has contributed to logging and slash-and-burn practices that have had a devastating effect on forest ecosystems.

 Our Response